 With the rapid advancement of lens technologies over the past few years, we now have lenses that can help you see better than ever.
 With so many new choices, however, the selection process can be confusing.
 Let Wilmer Optical's expert staff help you determine what will works best for your eyes and your lifestyle.

 Digital lenses are created in a unique way that allows for an extraordinary degree of precision in manufacturing.
-This new technology also allows for the creation of individually-customized lenses that provide the wearer with a wider field of view and the most accurate, clearest vision possible.
+This new technology also allows for the creation of individually-customized lenses that provide the wearer with a wider field of view, improved contrast and the most accurate, clearest vision possible.
 This exciting new technology is available in single vision and progressive lens designs.

 Single vision - this all-purpose lens is available in all materials, and can be used for either distance vision intermediate vision or near vision correction.

 Progressives (no line) correct distance vision, intermediate vision, and near vision- all in one lens- while providing the most natural vision of any multi-focal lens.
 Progressives are available in all lens materials.